Couples Counseling

 Learn How to Rebuild Connection and Communicate More Effectively

 My approach is integrative and responsive to your needs.
 I often draw from Solution-Focused Therapy, Emotionally Focused Therapy (EFT), the Gottman Method, and attachment theory to guide our work.
 These models help you not only understand your patterns but also learn actionable tools for strengthening your relationship.
+If you’re looking for a therapist specializing in attachment styles, we will dive into exploring your different styles, how you show up and respond to each other, and how to feel more aligned and connected.

 In our first session, we’ll start with a joint intake to learn more about your relationship history, current challenges, and goals.
 From there, I often meet with each partner individually for a portion of a session to better understand both perspectives and dynamics.
 Ongoing couples counseling sessions are typically held weekly and last around 50 minutes.